christophhagen/LibSignalProtocolSwift/README.md

 // Create a signed pre key and save it in the store let signedPreKey: Data = try bobStore.createSignedPrekey(id: 1)

-// Upload identity, preKeys, and signedPreKey to the server
+// Upload publicKey, preKeys, and signedPreKey to the server
 ````

 ### Creating a session from a PreKeyBundle